 A less expensive place to shop for household items is IKEA, the Swedish furniture store, which is located at the north end of town.
 Many furniture items purchased at IKEA require assembly, normally using tools that are supplied with the item itself.
-Also available at reasonable prices are such goods as bedding and coffee cups (about $\in 2.50$ each), plates, and other kitchen items.
+Also available at reasonable prices are such goods as bedding and coffee cups (about €2.50 each), plates, and other kitchen items.
 An added bonus at IKEA is its restaurant and café.
 At the restaurant you will find the only known place in Freiburg where you are able to get free drink refills (Nachfüllung GRATIS).
 This is unheard of in Germany, so perhaps it is an ancient Swedish tradition - or a sign of having done business in America.
 Don't miss checking out the sign in the café explaining the free drink refills!
 Back to furniture: to get to IKEA take tram line 4 destination "Messe" to "Elsässerstraße".
-Here the trams and busses share the same stop, so simply board the no. 10 bus destination "Paduaallee," to "Elsässerstraße" and from there the tram line 4 destination "Zähringen" to the "Hauptbahnhof" stop.
+Here the trams and busses share the same stop, so simply board the no. 10 bus destination "Zähringen".
+Take the bus to the stop "IKEA": To return downtown, take the no. 10 bus, destination "Paduaallee," to "Elsässerstraße" and from there the tram line 4 destination "Zähringen" to the "Hauptbahnhof" stop.